malvikasharan/software_writing_skills_potsdam/Novice_Python_handout.md

  * [Learn Python in one video](https://www.youtube.com/watch?v=N4mEzFDjqtA)
  * Many more... (literally millions of videos)

-The topics that we will cover here are:
+#The topics that we will cover here are:

-How to 'Hello World'?
+1. How to 'Hello World'?
-What is integer, float, string etc?
+2. What is variable? integer, float, string etc?

 Show python basics on the terminal like print (string, number, combinations, tab, newlines).